wnoise/onetouch-iii-button/INSTALL.md

 ## Install: ##

-* Copy onetouch-iii-button to somewhere in udevd's path.  (e.g. /sbin)
+* Copy onetouch-iii-button to /lib/udev
 * Copy onetouch-autostart-daemon.rules to /etc/udev/rules.d

 udevd should start the poller automatically.
 Device removal will cause the program to exit.